Cancer Council Australia’s Annual Review 2021-22

 Cancer Council Australia’s Financial Report

-Cancer Council Australia’s Financial Report only captures our income and expenses in relation to our national activities.
+Cancer Council Australia’s Financial Report only includes income and expenses in relation to our national activities.

-Cancer Council Australia's financial reports from previous years can be found here:
+Read Cancer Council Australia's financial reports from previous years here:

 Want to know more about Cancer Council’s impact and how your money helps?

 Cancer Council is the only charity that works across every area of every cancer, from research to prevention and support.
 Today, almost 7 in 10 Australians will survive at least 5 years after a cancer diagnosis, and with the ongoing help of the community, we’ll continue working to bring us closer to a cancer free future, faster.

 You can learn more about the discoveries being made by Cancer Council funded researchers, the impact of our prevention programs, and the ways in which we’re supporting people affected by cancer every minute, every hour, every day.